 On March 31, 2022, the Company commenced trading on the OTCQX® under the symbol "FBAYF".
+In August 2022, the Company's symbol on the OTCQX® changed from "FBAY" to "KSIOF".
 The Company's shares also continue to trade on the TSX under the symbol "KSI".
-The Company's shares are now also eligible for electronic clearing and settlement in the United States through the Depository Trust Company "DTC"
+The Company's shares are now also eligible for electronic clearing and settlement in the United States through the Depository Trust Company "DTC".